sconr002/fantasy-football-app/README.md

 -------------------------------

-This application was built to allow users to enter their fantasy football players and then see if any of their players are injured.
+This application was built to allow users to enter their fantasy football players and then see, on a week to week basis, if any of their players are injured.

 To run locally, you will need to get an API key from Fantasy Football Nerd. https://www.fantasyfootballnerd.com